WanluLiuLab/yasim-sctcr/Readme.md

 The initial release version is [0.1.0](https://pypi.org/project/yasim-sctcr/0.1.0/) at 2023/08/06.

 - 0.1.1: Addressed several problems proposed by the reviewers:
-  - [X] Simulation for TRC gene added to `generate_tcr_cache` and `rearrange_tcr`.
+  - Simulation for TRC gene added to `generate_tcr_cache` and `rearrange_tcr`.
-  - [ ] Support the simulation of non-productive TCRs on a fixed ratio.
+  - Support the simulation of non-productive TCRs on a fixed ratio.
-  - [X] The scRNA-Seq simulator accepts outputs from other scNRA-Seq simulator.
+  - The scRNA-Seq simulator accepts outputs from other scNRA-Seq simulators.
-  - [X] Supported the distribution of TCR repertoire created by clonal expansion.
+  - Supported the distribution of TCR repertoire created by clonal expansion.
-  - [?] scTCR-Seq-specific fragment length and bias.
+  - scTCR-Seq-specific fragment length and bias.
-  - [X] Supported V/J usage bias.
+  - Supported V/J usage bias.